raspberrypilearning/lego-data-dash/en/step_3.md

 --- /task ---

+### Create the scale for your sliding indicator

 --- task ---

+Get a piece of card about as long as your toothed bar.
+Stick it next to the sliding indicator, under the pointer.
+Have a marker or pencil ready.

+--- /task ---

+--- task ---

 Open Thonny on your Raspberry Pi from the Programming menu.

+Into the shell (the window at the bottom) next to the three arrows, type:
+`from buildhat import Motor` and press Enter.
+You should see a new line appear with three more arrows.

+--- /task ---

+--- task ---
+Now type:
+`motor = = Motor('A')` and press Enter.
+--- /task ---

+Now we've set up our slider motor to run, we will send it to the maximum and minimum readings to see how far it can travel - then mark those places on the card.

+--- task ---

+Type:
+`motor.run_to_position(-180, 100)` and press Enter.
+Mark the card at the place the arrow indicates.
+This is your minimum possible readout.

+--- /task ---

+--- task ---

+Type:
+`motor.run_to_position(180, 100, direction=clockwise)` and press Enter.
+Mark the card at the place the arrow indicates.
+This is your maximum possible readout.

+--- /task ---

+We now know where our minumum and maximum possible readings will show up.
+Once we link it to some data, we will be able to create an accurate scale to show it.

+### Programming your sliding indicator to show live data

+--- task ---
 Enter the following code in a blank tab:

 --- code ---